8 Facts About Corgis

 Differences Between Cardigan and Pembroke Welsh Corgis

 The Cardigan Welsh Corgi is older than the Pembroke Welsh Corgi.
 While the Cardigan goes back as far as 1200 B.C., the Pembroke is dated around the 1100s.
-Pembroke Welsh Corgis tend to have bobbed tails while Cardigan Welsh Corgis tend to have longer, full tails.
+Despite being the newer Corgi breed, the Pembroke Welsh Corgi is more popular than the Cardigan, especially in the U.S. Pembroke Welsh Corgis tend to have bobbed tails, while Cardigan Welsh Corgis tend to have longer, full-length tails.

 2. Their Name Means “Dwarf Dog”

-Corgis are known for their short legs, waddle-type walk, and small stature and are beloved for their charming personalities.
-They’ve reached social media fame and gained a reputation for being fun dogs that may be short in height but are certainly not short on personality.
+Corgis are known for their short legs, waddle-type walk, and small stature, and are beloved for their charming personalities.
+People are obsessed with Corgis!
+These dogs have reached social media fame overall, and some individual Corgis have huge follower counts.
+This breed has gained a reputation for being fun dogs that may be short in height, but are certainly not short on personality.

 3. Corgis Are Herding Dogs